The Visual Inspector allows the user to visualize data contained in lists, tables or dictionaries in the following formats:

 To save a visual, choose Save or Save As from the File menu.
 The visuals are saved under a module within Analyst and can be pushed to and from repositories.
 To open a saved visual, simply double-click the visual from within the Search Pane.

-A saved visual for many of the chart types (Histogram, Horiz Histogram,
+A saved visual for many of the chart types (excluding Table)

 the above saved visual named

 from a q file as in:

 will render the histogram within Analyst.
 Further, a specific table can be passed to the saved visual to overwrite the query saved in the UI as in the following:

 .qp.go[500;500] MyHistogram select from table where a > b

 Many chart types are available in the Visual Inspector.
 Each available chart is outlined here along with a description of the attributes associated with each.